Search This Blog

 I was struck by two things: The many old men doting on fat little dogs (up to then I thought fat little dogs mostly got eaten in China); and the lack of babies or grannies for these old men to dote on instead.

-Coming from Africa where swarms of unplanned children are the norm and having had to dodge the many baby strollers pushed by teenage moms in Croatia, Beijing was by comparison childless.
+Coming from Africa where swarms of unplanned children is the norm and having had to dodge the many baby strollers pushed by teenage moms in Croatia, Beijing was by comparison childless.

 I was also struck -- the expensive way -- by what Chinese consider to be good business practice.
 In short, getting the better of your clients, staff, employer and business partner through some form of deceit is simply considered being good in business.
 It is nothing personal, in fact, the loser is expected to smile ruefully and plan better or haggle harder next time.